 Without any configuration, Citrix Workspace app for Mac provides web access mode: browser-based access to applications and desktops.
-Users simply open a browser to a Workspace for Web or Web Interface site and select and use the applications that they want.
+Users simply open a browser to a Workspace for Web and select and use the applications that they want.
 In web access mode, no app shortcuts are placed in the App Folder on your user's device.